benbrastmckie/.config/README.md

 ```

 NeoVim comes with an extremely austere set of defaults, including no mouse support, making it difficult to use prior to configuration.
-In order to install pluggins, extending the features included in NeoVim, run the following:
+In order to install plugins, extending the features included in NeoVim, run the following:

 ```
 sh -c 'curl -fLo "${XDG_DATA_HOME:-$HOME/.local/share}"/nvim/site/autoload/plug.vim --create-dirs \